-TO THE WORKERS' COMPENSATIO N APPEAL TRIBUNAL (WCAT):
+TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT):

-TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT): Please be advised that n Board, operating as WorkSafeBC (Board), or the (issue).
-By this authorization I consent to have m workers.
-I also authorize the release of submissions, which is presented on m involved in these appeals. all information, inclu ding evidence, documentation and I understand that once decisions are iss appeal on the Board files of all the properties of the other parties involved in these appears in the provided in the properties involved in the second content of the properties involved in the properties involved in the properties in the propertie parties involved in tation, the represench they will provide hal information black Amended Documen these appeals.
-To maintain the tative has signed the attached WCAT with an extra copy of all ed out (the Amended Documents). ts to the Board to form part of the NAME (please print) BOARD CLAIM N NUMBER ADDRESS WCAT APPEAL I NUMBER CITY PROVINCE POSTAL CODE
+Please be advised that Board, operating as WorkSafeBC (Board), or the

+By this authorization I consent to have my workers.
+I also authorize the release of a submissions, which is presented on my involved in these appeals. all information, including evidence, documentation and

+I understand that once decisions are issuappeal on the Board files of all the paconfidentiality of my personal information and personal documentation with my name and personal understand that WCAT will provide the affiles of the other parties involved in these and the other parties involved in these and personal that was an and personal transfer of the other parties involved in these and the other parties involved in these and the other parties involved in these and the other parties involved in the other parties in the other parties involved in the other parties in the other arties involved in thes tion, the representativ h they will provide Wo al information blacked o Amended Documents to se appeals.
+To maintain the ve has signed the attached CAT with an extra copy of all out (the Amended Documents).
+The Board to form part of the

+NAME (please print) BOARD CLAIM NUM IBER

+ADDRESS WCAT APPEAL NUM MBER

+CITY PROVINCE POSTAL CODE

+SIGNATURE DATE -